 What is ADR (Alternative Dispute Resolution)?

-Alternative Dispute Resolution is a generic description for the process of resolving a conflict or dispute informally and confidentially without the need to go to Court, it includes Mediation, Arbitration and Adjudication.
+Alternative Dispute Resolution is a generic description for the process of reaching a settlement agreement to resolve a conflict or dispute informally and confidentially without the need to go to Court.
+It includes Mediation, Arbitration and Adjudication.

-Mediation often works best when cases are not “open and shut” and some of the legal aspects are grey.
+- Mediation often works best when cases are not “open and shut” and some of the legal aspects are grey.
+Both parties must agree to appoint a Mediator.
+A meeting is agreed (this can be with or without legal representation), with the objective of reaching a settlement agreement.

-- If a settlement is agreed it is incorporated into either an agreement or, if proceedings have already commenced, a Court Order.
+If a settlement is agreed it is incorporated into either a settlement agreement or, if proceedings have already commenced, a Court Order.

 Who pays for the Mediation?